Ellie Goulding: LGBTQ+ community

 Goulding has a strong following within the LGBTQ+ community, and has consistently demonstrated allyship through public advocacy for their rights.

-In 2014, Goulding was invited to perform at the opening ceremony of the Sochi Winter Olympics but declined, following singer Cher's decision to boycott the event in protest of Vladimir Putin's anti-LGBTQ+ legislation in Russia, stating: "I immediately said no." about the offer.
+In 2014, Goulding was invited to perform at the opening ceremony of the Sochi Winter Olympics but declined, following the American singer and actress Cher's decision to boycott the event in protest of the President Vladimir Putin's anti-LGBTQ+ legislation in Russia, stating: "I immediately said no." about the offer.
 In June 2016, during her Delirium World Tour performance in North Carolina, Goulding displayed a pride flag as a form of protest against the state's 'bathroom bill' (HB2), which restricted the rights of LGBTQ+ individuals.

-In November 2019, Goulding was set to perform at the Dallas Cowboys' halftime show, launching the Salvation Army's annual Red Kettle campaign.
-After sharing photos of herself volunteering, fans raised concerns about the organization's history of anti-LGBTQ+ policies.
+In November 2019, Goulding was set to perform at the Dallas Cowboys' halftime show, launching the Salvation Army's annual Christmas Kettle campaign.
+After sharing photos of herself volunteering, fans raised concerns about the organisation's history of anti-LGBTQ+ policies.
 In response, Goulding threatened to withdraw unless the Salvation Army made a clear commitment or donation to the LGBTQ+ community, saying: "Upon researching this, I have reached out to The Salvation Army and said that I would have no choice but to pull out unless they very quickly make a solid, committed pledge or donation to the LGBTQ community."
 The Salvation Army responded reaffirming their commitment to serving all individuals regardless of sexual orientation or gender identity and clarifying that their services are provided based solely on need.
 Following this exchange, Goulding agreed to proceed with the performance.
 The backlash renewed attention to longstanding criticism of the Salvation Army's stance on LGBTQ+ inclusivity.

 In 2022, at the Virgin Atlantic Attitude Awards, Goulding urged fellow allies to 'step up' and use their platforms to support, and protect the LGBTQ community, placing particular emphasis on transgender individuals in light of the "exhausting" rising number of targeted attacks and growing hostility toward the trans community.

-In May 2025, Goulding was among the musicians who signed an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning the April 2025 Supreme Court ruling on the definition of woman in the Equality Act and subsequent EHRC guidance.
+In May 2025, Goulding was among the artists who signed an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning the April 2025 Supreme Court ruling on the definition of woman in the Equality Act and subsequent Equality and Human Rights Commission (EHRC) guidance.